Posted on April 26 2017

 About The Baby Box Co.

 Entrepreneurs Michelle Vick and Jennifer Clary founded The Baby Box Co. to offer a safe sleep environment to babies everywhere.
 The Baby Box Co. is an innovative, integrated program to support parents and improve maternal and infant healthcare outcomes globally.
 The Baby Box Co. partners with hospitals, government agencies and nonprofit organizations to provide Baby Boxes, quality products, resources and ongoing education to families on a large scale.
 Baby Boxes are also available direct to consumer either as a standalone item or filled with new baby essentials.
-Serving families in 52 countries, The Baby Box Co. has offices in USA, UK, Canada, and Singapore.
+The Baby Box Co. has offices in USA, UK, Canada.
 For more information or to purchase a Baby Box, please visit www.babyboxco.com and www.babyboxuniversity.com.

 Media Contact: email@example.com, 310.740.6630